-If you want to feel better than you do now, counselling does help.
-It gives you the chance to talk in confidence, the time to make sense of past experiences and current problems and the encouragement to start living with a greater sense of wellbeing.
-I offer Counselling and Psychotherapy in Leamington Spa, Warwickshire and specialise in work with adults and couples who want to improve relationships, reduce stress and anxiety, manage unhelpful feelings and improve general mental health.
+Talking therapy gives you the chance to speak in confidence, the time to make sense of past experiences and current problems and the encouragement to start living with a greater sense of wellbeing.
+I offer CBT, Counselling and Psychotherapy and Couples Therapy in Leamington Spa, Warwickshire and specialise in work with clients who want to improve relationships, reduce stress and anxiety, manage unhelpful feelings and improve general mental health.

 I am a BACP registered and accredited counsellor and psychotherapist.
 Working with me is a flexible process negotiated to suit your needs.
 The main psychotherapy I offer integrates CBT with mindfulness and other approaches within the limits of my training.
 I listen carefully to the issues you bring with a clear agenda to help you find your way towards your goals.

 We will plan our work together in the first session, with a shared responsibility to keep track of progress.
 Our focused work will always be collaborative and supported by therapeutic conversation.
 Your responsibility is to be honest and open, taking time to say how you feel and how you would like things to change.
 My responsibility is to make sure every session gives you the opportunity to lighten the load.
 We may meet every week or space sessions to provide extra time for reflection, according to your needs and budget.

 Here are more comments from clients who have completed therapy with me over the years...